 * Format: I prefer to read manuscripts in serif fonts such as 12pt Georgia or 12pt Times, double- or 1.5-spaced and paginated (and at this stage it avoids confusion if the page numbers start on the very first page of the document, even if this is a cover page).

 * Timing: I tend to have work booked in four to eight weeks in advance.
 Scheduled manuscripts often slip so I can sometimes fit things in sooner.
-Certain time periods are blocked out in my schedule for other commitments; in 2017 this will include time in April, a month around July/August, and December.
+Certain time periods are blocked out in my schedule for other commitments; in 2018 this will include a couple of weeks in April, a couple of weeks in late May, a month around July/August, and later December.
+I

 * Payment: I usually quote on the basis of seeing a manuscript (or sample of a manuscript), and understanding what the writer hopes to achieve.
 In the first instance, you can drop me a line telling me what you might be looking for.
 I appreciate that resources are sometimes limited, so I can work within a budget if that seems practical for both of us.